marrln/Radial-Basis-Function-Based-Kolmogorov-Arnold-Networks/README.md

 - **Quantization Support**: Tools for post-training quantization
 - **Image Classification Examples**: Ready-to-use examples on standard image datasets (MNIST, HAM10000)

-## Differences from Original FasterKAN
+## Differences from FasterKAN

 Our implementation includes several key modifications to the original [FasterKAN](https://github.com/AthanasiosDelis/faster-kan):

-1. **Dropout Implementation**: Added dropout layers with rates that scale with the number of grid points to improve generalization, especially for models with larger grid sizes.
+1. **Dropout Layers**: Added dropout layers with rates that scale with the number of grid points to improve generalization, especially for models with larger grid sizes.

-2. **Hardware-Friendly Architecture**: Implemented an option to use linear layers without bias terms, making the model more suitable for FPGA implementation.
+2. **Hardware-Friendly Architecture**: Optional bias term on linear layers, making the model more suitable for acceleration on FPGA devices.

-3. **Modified Backward Pass**: Enhanced the backward pass with gradient boosting for grid and inverse denominator parameters, making their updates more significant during training.
+3. **Modified Backward Pass**: Enhanced the backward pass with gradient boosting for grid and inverse denominator parameters for improved training effort and enhanced metrics performance.

 4. **Quantization Support**: Added comprehensive tools for model quantization to support deployment on resource-constrained devices.